Similarity-based Label Inference Attack against Training and Inference of Split Learning: Related Work

 The joint inference of membership and properties was studied in \cite{melis19}, where the non-zero gradients of the embedding layer were shown to reveal the positions of the words within a training batch.
 As a result, the adversary can perform membership inference by exploiting the embedding layer gradients.
-Melis et al.\cite{melis19} also developed a passive property inference attack.
+Melis et al.~\cite{melis19} also developed a passive property inference attack.
 The adversary can compute the aggregated model updates based on the snapshots of the global model and train a binary property classifier to infer the targeted property.

-\textbf{3) Inference of Training Samples and Labels.} The adversary reconstructs the original training samples or the data labels from the intermediate information (e.g., model gradients and smashed data).
+\textbf{3) Inference of Training Samples and Labels.} The adversary reconstructs the original training samples or the data labels from the intermediate information~\cite{lyu23} (e.g., model gradients and smashed data).
 Label inference in split learning is the focus of this paper.
-In the following, we summarize the existing works on the topics of federated learning and split learning, respectively.
+In the following, we summarize the existing work on the topics of federated learning and split learning, respectively.

 In the process of federated learning, the adversary can have access to the gradients of other devices.
-The existing works applied either optimization techniques (e.g., gradient matching~\cite{zhu19}) or mathematical analysis (e.g., gradient properties~\cite{zhao20,wainakh21} and singular value decomposition~(SVD)~\cite{dang21}) to infer the private labels.
+The existing work applied either optimization techniques (e.g., gradient matching~\cite{zhu19}) or mathematical analysis (e.g., gradient properties~\cite{zhao20,wainakh21} and singular value decomposition~(SVD)~\cite{dang21}) to infer the private labels.
 In particular, Zhu et al.~\cite{zhu19} proposed to match the received gradients to achieve pixel-wise accurate data recovery for images.
 The authors in~\cite{zhao20,wainakh21,dang21} analyzed the gradients of the last hidden layer to determine the data labels based on the signs~\cite{zhao20}, the directions and magnitudes~\cite{wainakh21}, and the SVD value~\cite{dang21}.
-In the case of vertical federated learning(VFL), the adversary can retrieve the label from both gradients and smashed data.
-Fu et al.~\cite{Fu22} proposed two label inference attack methods by analyzing the signs of gradients at the output layer or {constructing a complementary top model in a semi-supervised manner.
-However, given the distinctive learning operations, the attack methods for federated learning cannot be directly extended to the split learning framework.